-16.20.14.
-Aim: - Given the established record of excessive vehicle speeds through the village, and in order to mitigate the potential road safety risks on the B2133 in the village of Loxwood, the Revised Neighbourhood Plan will seek to negotiate additional developer contributions towards the introduction of further traffic calming measures along the B2133.
-This will take the form of a requirement on developers for all future development proposals to enter into discussions with the Parish Council at the earliest stage in order to agree the amount of any such additional funding and will apply to all proposed developments including windfall developments of greater than 5 dwelling.
+17.21.14.
+Aim: - Given the established record of excessive vehicle speeds through the village, and in order to mitigate the potential road safety risks on the B2133 in the village of Loxwood, the Revised Neighbourhood Plan will seek to agree additional developer contributions towards the introduction of further traffic calming measures along the B2133.
+This will take the form of a requirement on developers for all future development proposals to enter into discussions with the Parish Council, Chichester District Council and West Sussex County Council at the earliest opportunity in order to agree the amount of any additional funding and will apply to all proposed developments including windfall developments of greater than 5 dwelling.